leban-issa/waitlist/README.md

 ## About the Application

 This is a waiting list application that is used to put customers on a waiting list.
-The framework used was SpringBootand MongoDb to store data of the customers and restaurant.
-If the database connection works properly you are able to call REST endpoints defined below.
+I used the java framework Spring Boot and to store the data of the customers and restaurant I used MongoDB.

 ## How to build